Disco Chess vs Chessable: Which Chess Training Platform Is Right for You?

 Chessable takes a broader approach with its MoveTrainer system.
 It's a learning platform where authors create courses on openings, tactics, endgames, and more.
 MoveTrainer uses card-based spaced repetition (similar to Anki), showing you individual positions when the algorithm predicts you're about to forget them.
 It's designed for memorizing lines and positions over time.

-The key difference: Disco Chess uses cycle-based repetition where you solve an entire puzzle set in one session, getting faster each cycle.
+The key difference: Disco Chess uses cycle-based repetition where you solve an entire puzzle set (or opening drill) in one session, getting faster each cycle.
 MoveTrainer uses card-based repetition where individual positions appear on a schedule.
 Disco Chess optimizes for speed and automatic recognition.
 MoveTrainer optimizes for long-term retention of specific positions.

 Workflow and Friction